rschiang/moedict-meego/README.md

 - Able to show pronouncation in History page
 - Incremental updater
 - "Search on Web" and "Share to" feature
+- Integrate online API [can be done by cordova-qt also]

 Join #g0v.tw discussion on Plurk or freenode IRC.